-- A. Training is mandatory for all school-based Title IX Coordinators, investigators, decision-makers, hearing officers, and appeals decision-makers. - B. All training materials is available to the public on request and is located on the district's website.

-IX.
-Recordkeeping

-- A. The School Board will maintain for a period of seven (7) years records of: - Each investigation of allegations of sexual harassment prohibited by Title IX including any determination regarding responsibility and any audio or audiovisual recording or transcript, if any, required under the Title IX regulations, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to the school's education program or activity. - 2.
+- E. An informal resolution process is not offered unless a formal complaint is filed. - VIII.
+Training - A. Training is mandatory for all school-based Title IX Coordinators, investigators, decision-makers, hearing officers, and appeals decision-makers. - B. All training materials is available to the public on request and is located on the district's website. - IX.
+Recordkeeping - A. The School Board will maintain for a period of seven (7) years records of: - 1.
+Each investigation of allegations of sexual harassment prohibited by Title IX including any determination regarding responsibility and any audio or audiovisual recording or transcript, if any, required under the Title IX regulations, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to the school's education program or activity. - 2.
 Any Appeal and the result therefrom; - 3.
 Any informal resolution and the result therefrom; and - 4.
 All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process. - 5.
 For each response required under 34 C.F.R. §106.44, the School Board must create, and maintain for a period of seven (7) years, records of any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment prohibited by Title IX.
 In each instance, the School Board will document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to its education program or activity.
-If the School Board does not provide a complainant with supportive measures, then it will document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+If the School Board does not provide a complainant with supportive measures, then it will document the reasons why such a response was not clearly unreasonable in light of the known circumstances. - X. Retaliation Prohibited